jaclynmariefrench/dimension/README.md

 - **jQuery**: Ensure jQuery is loaded in your WordPress site.
 - **Font Awesome**: The template uses Font Awesome for icons.
 Make sure it is enqueued in your theme.

+## Disclaimer
+I am not associated with the original creator of the Dimension HTML5 template, [HTML5 UP](https://html5up.net).
+This WordPress theme is a conversion of their work.
+I am a new WordPress developer and created this theme to practice and improve my skills.

 ## Contributing
 We welcome contributions to improve this template.
 To contribute:
 1. Fork the repository.